Cryptography in Mobile Apps

 Even the most secure encryption algorithm becomes vulnerable to brute-force attacks when that algorithm uses an insufficient key size.

 The security of symmetric encryption and keyed hashes (MACs) depends on the secrecy of the key.
 If the key is disclosed, the security gained by encryption is lost.
 To prevent this, never store secret keys in the same place as the encrypted data they helped create.
-Developers often make the mistake of encrypting locally stored data with a static, hard-coded encryption key and compiling that key into the app.
+A common mistake is encrypting locally stored data with a static, hardcoded encryption key and compiling that key into the app.
 This makes the key accessible to anyone who can use a disassembler.

-If the app is using two-way SSL (both server and client certificates are validated), make sure that:
+If the app is using two-way TLS (both server and client certificates are validated), make sure that:

 If the app relies on an additional encrypted container stored in app data, check how the encryption key is used.
 If a key-wrapping scheme is used, ensure that the master secret is initialized for each user or the container is re-encrypted with new key.
 If you can use the master secret or previous password to decrypt the container, check how password changes are handled.

 Cryptographic algorithms (such as symmetric encryption or some MACs) expect a secret input of a given size.
 For example, AES uses a key of exactly 16 bytes.
 A native implementation might use the user-supplied password directly as an input key.
 Using a user-supplied password as an input key has the following problems:

 - If the password is smaller than the key, the full key space isn't used.
 The remaining space is padded (spaces are sometimes used for padding).

 - A user-supplied password will realistically consist mostly of displayable and pronounceable characters.
 Therefore, only some of the possible 256 ASCII characters are used and entropy is decreased by approximately a factor of four.